AAGI-AUS/nert/README.md

 ## Example: reading a COG as a spatial object

-This is a basic example which shows you how you can fetch one day’s data from the SMIPS data (currently the only supported data set in TERN) and visualise it:
+This is a basic example which shows you how you can fetch one day's data from the SMIPS data and visualise it:

 ``` r
 library(nert)